kisv-workshop/kisv-workshop.github.io/content/_index.md

 The workshop will be a highly interactive event with an agenda designed to promote focused and lively discussions.
 The set of accepted papers will be made available to registered attendees in advance of the workshop.
-We plan a half- day event.

-In case we have to switch to a virtual format we plan on having a Zoom conference with recorded presentations, but live Q&A sessions following each talk.
-We plan to have online social events before and after the workshop to provide attendees with a chance to socialize and exchange ideas.